techidaily/site-tiktok-video-recordings/source/_posts/assessing-enterprise-chat-apps-for-unmatched-collaboration-which-holds-the-high-ground-slack-or-discord.md

  Mar 27, 2024• Proven solutions

-[Discord](https://tools.techidaily.com/wondershare/filmora/download/)is popular among gamers as they use it to connect with team members, stream their play, and interact within the community.
+[Discord](https://tools.techidaily.com/wondershare/filmora/download/) is popular among gamers as they use it to connect with team members, stream their play, and interact within the community.

 Though, that is not to say that Discord is useless for non-gaming purposes.

-[Slack](https://tools.techidaily.com/wondershare/filmora/download/)offers a pretty similar scope of use to Discord as a group chat application.
+[Slack](https://tools.techidaily.com/wondershare/filmora/download/) offers a pretty similar scope of use to Discord as a group chat application.
 However, it only caters to working individuals looking to liaison for projects and communicate effortlessly for work-related tasks.

 Although they may be similar in a lot of ways, which is better for your needs?
 Let's compare them in detail and find out!